shubhamshrivastava11/shubhamshrivastava11.github.io/projects/netflix.md

 Key Visualized Metrics Include:
 - Subscription Plan Insights: A breakdown of users by subscription type (Premium, Standard, Basic) to identify customer segments and optimize ad placements accordingly.
-- Geographic Distribution: A map highlights user locations across the United States, facilitating location-based ad targeting to improve relevance and ad campaign effectiveness.
+- Geographic Distribution: A map highlighting user locations across the United States, facilitating location-based ad targeting to improve relevance and ad campaign effectiveness.
 - Payment Method Analysis: Insights into total payments by method, offering valuable data for aligning payment preferences with targeted promotions and partnerships.
 - Genre-based User Engagement: Analysis of preferred genres (e.g., Documentary, Drama, Comedy) to tailor ads based on content consumption patterns, increasing the likelihood of ad engagement.